bertob/mail/README.md

 ## Conversation List

-Conversations are organized in 2 sections that are arranged vertically:
+Conversations are organized in 2 sections:
 * __Active Conversations__:
 	* New messages
 	* Drafts for new messages